In this topic:

 - Deduplication is a technique for reducing allocated storage space by eliminating duplicate blocks of repeating data in virtual disks.
 The same block of repeating data in a virtual disk can be stored once but referenced repeatedly from multiple locations where it is used.
 See Deduplication.

-- The Allocation View and Allocation Estimation tools provide different views of the allocation for disk pools.
-The Allocation View tool provides a view of allocation and storage temperature per physical disk and also per virtual disk in a pool.
-The Allocation Estimation tool provides a view of current pool size versus actual and projected storage depletion for a pool.
-See Pool Allocation Tools.
+- The Allocation View tool provides different views of the allocation for disk pools.
+It displays the allocation and storage temperature per physical disk and also per virtual disk in a pool.
+See Pool Allocation Tool.

 - Pools have two threshold features that can be customized for each pool.
 The Available Space Threshold feature issues an alert when free space is getting low and more disks need to be added to pools.
 The I/O Latency Threshold feature issues an alert when I/O is lagging so that the issue may be diagnosed.
 See System Health Thresholds.